marshmallow-packages/nova-spotlight/README.md

 # Laravel Nova Spotlight

+This package adds Spotlight to Laravel Nova.
+The package adds three commands; view, edit or create a new Laravel Nova resource.

+View / Edit -> Resource name -> Search query
+New -> Resource name

+It uses the base of the global Laravel Nova search, all titles and policies are defined in the resource.
-This package customizes Laravel Nova with Spotlight.
-This is a WIP.
+Note: This is a WIP.

 ### Installation